Skatteetaten/terraform-nomad-trino/example/presto_standalone/README.md

 # Presto standalone example
 The current directory contains terraform related files that use the module in `../../`.
-The example module spins up presto in [standalone mode](../conf/nomad/presto_standalone.hcl
+The example module spins up Presto in [standalone mode](../conf/nomad/presto_standalone.hcl
 ) having one node work as both coordinator and worker.
-It uses vault as the shared secret provider.
+It uses Vault as the shared secret provider.
 For more details check [main.tf](./main.tf).

 ## Modules in use
 | Modules       | version       |